top of page

 Research Assistant

-Haleh is a fourth-year student at York University, currently pursuing a specialized honours B.Sc in psychology.
+Taylor is a fifth-year student at York University, currently pursuing a Specialized Honours B.A in Psychology.
 Her dream is to attend graduate school and eventually become a clinical psychologist, pursuing both her passion for research and clinical practice.
-She is currently working on her thesis in the OUCH lab on neonatal pain-related distress and pain regulation in relation to parental care.
-In addition, Haleh is interested in decision-making and motivation which is why she was initially drawn to the research conducted at the Well-being Research Laboratory.
-As a research assistant, she has the opportunity to be involved in many different research projects while exploring her interest in the realm of human motivation.
-In her free time, Haleh enjoys drawing and painting water-colour, volunteering for extracurriculars and spending time outdoors, even if it’s just for a short walk down the trail.
+She is currently working on her thesis in the Desrocher lab, examining the relationship between Neurodiversity and COVID-19.
+In addition to school, Taylor is also a volunteer with SickKids, KidsHelpPhone, and spends her time volunteering at various psychology practices.
+In addition, Taylor is interested in the applied aspects of psychology and interventions which is why she was initially drawn to the research conducted at the Well-being Research Laboratory.
+As a research assistant, she has the opportunity to be involved in many different research projects while exploring her interest in the realm of interventions.
+In her free time, Taylor enjoys reading, listening to music, volunteering for extracurriculars and spending time outdoors, or watching documentaries.

 Research Assistant